Council of Trent

-More than three hundred years passed until the next ecumenical council, the First Vatican Council, was convened in 1869.

 Background information

 Obstacles and events before the Council's problem area

-On 15 March 1517, the Fifth Council of the Lateran closed its activities with a number of reform proposals (on the selection of bishops, taxation, censorship and preaching) but not on the major problems that confronted the Church in Germany and other parts of Europe.
+On 15 March 1517, the Fifth Council of the Lateran closed its activities with a number of reform proposals (on the selection of bishops, taxation, censorship and preaching) but not on the new major problems that confronted the Church in Germany and other parts of Europe.
 A few months later, on 31 October 1517, Martin Luther issued his 95 Theses in Wittenberg.

 A general, free council in Germany

 Luther's position on ecumenical councils shifted over time, but in 1520 he appealed to the German princes to oppose the papal Church at the time, if necessary with a council in Germany, open and free of the Papacy.
 After the Pope condemned in Exsurge Domine fifty-two of Luther's theses as heresy, German opinion considered a council the best method to reconcile existing differences.
 German Catholics, diminished in number, hoped for a council to clarify matters.

-It took a generation for the council to materialise, partly due to papal fears over potentially renewing a schism over conciliarism; partly because Lutherans demanded the exclusion of the papacy from the Council; partly because of ongoing political rivalries between France and the Holy Roman Empire; and partly due to the Turkish dangers in the Mediterranean.
-Under Pope Clement VII (1523–34), troops of the Catholic Holy Roman Emperor Charles V sacked Papal Rome in 1527, "raping, killing, burning, stealing, the like had not been seen since the Vandals".
-Saint Peter's Basilica and the Sistine Chapel were used for horses.
-Pope Clement, fearful of the potential for more violence, delayed calling the Council.
+It took a generation for the council to materialise, partly due to papal fears over potentially renewing a schism over conciliarism; partly because Lutherans demanded the exclusion of the papacy from the council; partly because of ongoing political rivalries between France and the Holy Roman Empire; and partly due to the Turkish dangers in the Mediterranean.
+Under Pope Clement VII (1523–34), mutinous troops, many of whom were Lutheran belonging to the Catholic Holy Roman Emperor Charles V, sacked Papal Rome in 1527, "raping, killing, burning, stealing, the like had not been seen since the Vandals".
+Saint Peter's Basilica and the Sistine Chapel were used for stabling horses.
+Pope Clement, fearful of the potential for more violence, delayed calling the council.

-Charles V strongly favoured a council but needed the support of King Francis I of France, who attacked him militarily.
+Charles V strongly favored a council but needed the support of King Francis I of France, who attacked him militarily.
 Francis I generally opposed a general council due to partial support of the Protestant cause within France.
-In 1532 he agreed to the Nuremberg Religious Peace granting religious liberty to the Protestants, and in 1533 he further complicated matters when suggesting a general council to include both Catholic and Protestant rulers of Europe that would devise a compromise between the two theological systems.
-This proposal met the opposition of the Pope for it gave recognition to Protestants and also elevated the secular Princes of Europe above the clergy on church matters.
+Charles' younger brother Ferdinand of Austria, who ruled a huge swath of territory in central Europe, agreed in 1532 to the Nuremberg Religious Peace granting religious liberty to the Protestants, and in 1533 he further complicated matters when suggesting a general council to include both Catholic and Protestant rulers of Europe that would devise a compromise between the two theological systems.
+This proposal met the opposition of the Pope, for it gave recognition to Protestants and also elevated the secular Princes of Europe above the clergy on church matters.
 Faced with a Turkish attack, Charles held the support of the Protestant German rulers, all of whom delayed the opening of the Council of Trent.